Driven transport on a flexible polymer with particle recycling: a model inspired by transcription and translation: Introduction

 Although it is incontestable that strands of mRNA or DNA molecules are dynamical objects with complex three-dimensional conformations, common models approximate those tracks with unidimensional unstructured lattices and neglect their polymer-like nature.
 The interdependence between the lattice conformation and the transport process, however, should be considered when focusing on quantitative modelling aimed to compare experimental data and extract information on the molecular mechanisms.
 For instance, spatial clustering of genes in transcription factories~\cite{Sutherland2009TranscriptionUnions} suggests an interplay between structural conformation of the DNA, gene expression and local recycling of polymerases.
 Similar effects, including the importance of local ribosome concentrations, can also be expected in translation since the ribosomes are not uniformly distributed in the cytoplasm~\cite{Bakshi2012SuperresolutionCells}.
 Furthermore, different conformations assumed by the transcript can explain the gene length-dependence of mRNA translation, as we have recently addressed~\cite{Fernandes2017}.
 Although there are a few models considering the effects of the transport on the substrate dynamics~\cite{Melbinger2012MicrotubuleMotors} or on local structures~\cite{VonHeijne1977TranslationStructure,*Turci2013TransportDefects}, its impact on the overall three-dimensional conformation of the lattice has not been explored.

-In this paper we propose a non-equilibrium model of transport on a polymer-like substrate, which is immersed in a three-dimensional reservoir of diffusing particles.
-In our derivation we implicitly consider that the timescales of transport and polymer dynamics are well separated~\cite{Al-Hashimi2008RNATime.}.
-We gathered in~\cite{SM} the assumptions of the model.
+In this work we propose a non-equilibrium model of transport on a polymer-like substrate, which is immersed in a three-dimensional reservoir of diffusing particles.
+In our derivation we implicitly consider that the timescales of transport and polymer dynamics are well separated~\cite{Al-Hashimi2008RNATime.}: polymerases or ribosomes move at a speed of $\sim 10$ nm/s, while the dynamics of structural elements of nucleotide chains is orders of magnitude faster~\cite{Al-Hashimi2008RNATime.}.
+In case of mRNA, for instance, the ribosomes advances roughly 10 persistence lengths of the polymer chain (which is roughly $10\times1$ nm) in a second.
+Hence, it is reasonable to assume that the polymer can equilibrate after each particle step, and the local polymer conformation does not affect the motion of particles.
+We thoroughly explain the assumptions of the model in Appendix~\ref{app:approx}.

 We investigate (i) how the three-dimensional structure of the lattice affects the particle recruitment and the transport process, as well as (ii) how the driven lattice gas impacts, via the particle density, global features of the polymer.
-We start with a short review of the well known TASEP results, then we couple the system to a three-dimensional diffusive reservoir of particles, and eventually study the interplay between the local concentration of particles, the lattice conformation and the transport process.\\
+We start with a short review of the well known TASEP results, then we couple the system to a three-dimensional diffusive reservoir of particles, and eventually study the interplay between the local concentration of particles, the lattice conformation and the transport process.